-We do expect to see the likes of France and Croatia on the list of places where soccer is most popular, but it comes as a surprise to see how far down the list they are.
-It’s particularly surprising when we consider that we are a very short time removed from a thrilling World Cup Final between these 2 nations.
+We expect to see the likes of France and Croatia on the places where soccer is most popular, but it is a surprise to see how far down the list they’re.

-The statistics show that there are certain areas demonstrating large potential for growth regarding the popularity of soccer: China, India, Russia, Mexico, and the U.S.A.
+The statistics show that certain areas demonstrate a large potential for growth regarding the popularity of soccer: China, India, Russia, Mexico, and the U.S.A.

 Top foreign soccer players in the Chinese Super League;